Battles at Göta Älv: 1717 Attack on Nya Varvet

 The battlefield as seen from the Älvsborg Bridge.
 Nya Varvet is to the left and in the distance, Käringberget.
-Rya Nabbe is to the right, along with Nya Älvsborg fortress, past the container cranes of Skandia Port.
+Rya Nabbe is to the right, along with New Älvsborg fortress, past the container cranes of Skandia Port.

-In the morning of May 2, 1717, a Dano-Norwegian naval force anchored in the Gothenburg archipelago with the purpose of conducting a night raid against Swedish harbors and dockyards in the city, but their moment of surprise was lost from the beginning.
+In the morning of 2 May 1717, a Dano-Norwegian naval force anchored in the Gothenburg archipelago with the purpose of conducting a night raid against Swedish harbors and dockyards in the city, but their moment of surprise was lost from the beginning.
 This happened because of disagreements between the Dano-Norwegian commanders which ultimately resulted in one of the necessary barges; the Arca Noæ not arriving on time.
-The Danes under the command of Tordenskjold, still managed to maneuver past Nya Älvsborg fortress with barges, galleys and slopes containing around 100 cannons and 1800 soldiers, during the night between 2 and 3 May.
+The Danes under the command of Tordenskjold, still managed to maneuver past New Älvsborg fortress with barges, galleys and slopes containing around 100 cannons and 1800 soldiers, during the night between 2 and 3 May.

 Tordenskiolds Attaque og Bloquade for Gottenborg 1717.
 Samtida danskt kopparstick, vy från väster.
 Några felaktigheter är att berget Billingen (Bolling) och Gamla Älvsborg har bytt plats.
 Dessutom sjönk inte galären Louise (F), utan togs som god pris av svenskarna.

 As a result of the Danish disorder before the battle, the Swedes could spare a few additional hours to see over their defenses.
 The defense of Gothenburg was formally led by Carl Gustaf Mörner, the governor of Gothenburg and Bohus County, but was in practice being led by Olof Strömstierna.
 Frederick I, a future successor to the Swedish throne, was because of co-incidence in Gothenburg at the time and took part in the fighting.